-Because of the considerations describe above, the Review Board held scoping sessions in the Yukon on December 2nd and 3rd, 2015 in order to hear from the Liard First Nation and Ross River Dena Council, and the communities of Watson Lake and Ross River.
-This scoping was used to identify and prioritize any concerns these Aboriginal groups and communities may have about the Project area within the NWT and also, to identify and prioritize any concerns about potential effects of the Project in the Yukon.
+Because of the considerations describe above, the Review Board held scoping sessions in the Yukon on December 2^{nd} and 3^{rd} , 2015 in order to hear from the Liard First Nation and Ross River Dena Council, and the communities of Watson Lake and Ross River.
+This scoping was used to identify and prioritize any concerns these Aboriginal groups and communities may have about the Project area within the NWT and to identify and prioritize any concerns about potential effects of the Project in the Yukon.

-If, upon completion of this EA, the Review Board determines that: (1) the HPARU Project is likely to have a significant adverse impact on the environment in the Yukon, and (2) there are no feasible mitigation measures that can be applied in the NWT to reduce these effects so that they are no longer significant, then the Review Board may engage the federal Minister and YESAB to take steps in accordance with s.
+If, during the conduct of this EA, the Review Board determines that: (1) the HPARU Project is likely to have a significant adverse impact on the environment in the Yukon, and (2) there are no feasible mitigation measures that can be applied in the NWT to reduce these effects so that they are no longer significant, then the Review Board may engage the federal Minister and YESAB to take steps in accordance with s.
 140(2) of the MVRMA.

-3.2.4 Aboriginal lands
+3.2.4 Aboriginal Lands

 This assessment will consider the traditional lands of the Liard First Nation and the Ross River Dena Council in the NWT that include the Project area.
 Section 115(1)(c) of the MVRMA requires the Review Board to have regard to Aboriginal peoples who use areas of the Mackenzie Valley.
-Accordingly, Project effects to aboriginal well-being and way of life will consider impacts to the Liard First Nation (LFN) and the Ross River Dena Council (RRDC) in addition to impacts to the Sahtu Dene and Métis or Dehcho First Nations (DFN) and Nahaa Dehé Dene Band (NDDB).
+Accordingly, Project effects to aboriginal well-being and way of life will consider impacts to the Liard First Nation (LFN) and the Ross River Dena Council (RRDC) in addition to impacts to the Sahtu Dene and Métis or Dehcho First Nations (DFN) and Nah24 Dehé Dene Band (NDDB).

 The Review Board notes that members of the LFN and RRDC reside mostly in the Yukon (Ross River and Watson Lake).
-If Project impacts adversely impact valued components to Aboriginal well-being and way of life, mitigation efforts should focus on reducing the impact in the NWT such that there are no residual effects occurring in Yukon communities.
+If the Project adversely affects valued components related to Aboriginal well-being and way of life, mitigation efforts should focus on reducing the impact at the source (in the NWT) such that there are no residual effects occurring in Yukon communities.

-3.2.5 The prospective Selwyn Mine
+3.2.5 The Prospective Selwyn Mine

-The developer stated in its Project Description Report that the HPARU Project will be used by the prospective Selwyn mine and that the road is built for that purpose.
-During scoping, parties questioned why the mine is not part of this assessment and expressed concerns about project splitting.
-The Review Board understands these concerns, but finds that project splitting is not occurring.
+The developer stated in its Project Description Report that the HPARU Project will be used by the prospective Selwyn mine7 and that the road is built for that purpose.
+During scoping, parties questioned why the mine is not part of this assessment and expressed concerns about project splitting.8 The Review Board understands these concerns, but finds that project splitting is not occurring.
 The HPARU Project is undergoing an EA and the prospective Selwyn mine will also be subject to impact assessment by the relevant jurisdiction.
 This may include an assessment by YESAB on its own, or jointly with the Review Board.